What is a "Small" Business?

 - Compensation strategy and reduction of income and payroll taxes, helping you keep more of what you earn.

-- Ensuring your entity structure is best suited to your situation and developing tax tax-efficient investment plan to increase your net worth.
+- Ensuring your entity structure is best suited to your situation and developing a tax-efficient investment plan to increase your net worth.

 At best, a cookie-cutter approach will get you cookie-cutter results, at worst, it could miss huge opportunities, decimate the value of your business and estate, and even lead to costly errors.